 Another example is the movie Breaking Dawn – Part 1 from 2011.
 For the wedding industry, it was very popular from 2011-2015 due to the Bella & Edward wedding scene.
 Some blogs give you a step by step guide on styling this scene.
 However, they do not mention the price, or they give unrealistic financial costings.
 A client in 2014 asked us to recreate the Twilight Wedding Scene.
 She was shocked that it wasn’t less than $2000 to recreate from the blogs she read.
 We explained what it takes to hang all those florals in a wide-open space and to be stable, sturdy and last throughout the ceremony till pack down the next day?
 It is best to speak to a professional event stylist before making plans to avoid issues down the line.

 So there you Have it, in short when Googling for your wedding

 - Use the ‘Search Tools’ and filter to Australian only websites (especially for flowers).

-So there you have it and hopefully it helps you find what you are looking when you are Googling for your wedding.
-Hopefully it should make it faster but also more relevant and right for your wedding.
+So there you have it, and hopefully, it helps you find what you are looking when you are Googling for your wedding.
+Hopefully, it should make it faster, more relevant and right for your wedding.
 If there is anything else you need help that isn’t on Google, isn’t the right custom or anything else, feel free to contact us.

 If you are Googling for your wedding, do you have any tips or wish you knew earlier on?
 Let us know and join the discussion below 🙂